sparkflows/sparkflows-docs/docs/installation/installation/load-sample-projects.rst

 Now you can start exploring different workflows, datasets among others.

-.. note::  Make sure to copy data folder from Fire Insights Binary and uploaded in data source where you need to reload sample Project.
+.. note::  Make sure to copy data folder from Sparkflows Binary and uploaded in data source where you need to reload sample Project.